 - Move Daily – 2019 saw spurts of consistency and dedication, mostly through the warmer months, with the “move daily” mantra.
 I was super excited to find a running buddy in Lindsay from I’ve Been Bit.
-We made to our goal of 5k, increased our pacing, and started to even enjoy our runs – bonus!
+We made it to our goal of 5k, increased our pacing, and started to even enjoy our runs – bonus!
 Time for some new running goals, methinks.
 In addition to running, I completed home workouts, a 2-week gym trial, yoga classes, and made a conscious effort to walk instead of drive when possible.
 I’m looking forward to building more on this in the new year.

 - Spanish-Speaking Country – I almost crossed this one off with a trip to Colombia in November, however life calls and sometimes plans change.
 On the bright side, the friend I was going to travel with will still be there in 2020.
 Hopefully we can reschedule and I can cross this off in the new year.

 - Ireland – I didn’t do much to set this goal in motion, despite writing it down.
 I like to believe this is an example of stars aligning.
 D surprised me with concert tickets to one of our favourite artists, who happens to be from Northern Ireland and was playing a gig on my birthday on the Emerald Isle!
 Let’s just say I was a liiiiittle bit more than ecstatic receiving such a thoughtful gift.
 To top it off, D was able to visit Ireland for his first time.

 - Road Trip – I didn’t do a trip centered around road travel this year, though I rented car in Ireland, drove around Jeju Island, and drove to Québec and back.
 I have a few ideas in the works for 2020 that include mini road trips, and we just splurged on $10 bus ticket to NYC (!), so stay tuned for updates.